 For nearly 80 years, episiotomy has been routinely performed but there is no strong evidence of its effectiveness, hence it has remained controversial (1).
-The prevalence of episiotomy varies from 10% in developed countries (Sweden) to 100% in developing countries (Taiwan) (2,3).
+The prevalence of episiotomy varies from 10% in developed countries (e.g., Sweden) to 100% in developing countries (e.g., Taiwan) (2,3).
 Episiotomy repair requires anesthesia, and lidocaine is usually used for this purpose (4).
-Infiltration of lidocaine can cause accidental intravascular injection and sensation of burning pain, and edema due to insertion of needle (5).
+Infiltration of lidocaine can cause accidental intravascular injection and burning sensation, and edema due to the insertion of needle (5).
 Today, non-injectable methods have a new place in medicine to reduce pain.
-Nitrous oxide (combination of N_2 and O_2 with the equal ratio of 50%) has strong analgesic effects (equivalent to 15 mg of subcutaneous morphine) and is frequently used in childbirth and emergencies by medical professionals (6).
+Nitrous oxide (combination of N2 and O2 with the same ratio of 50%) has strong analgesic effects (equivalent to 15 mg of subcutaneous morphine) and is frequently used in childbirth and emergencies by medical professionals (6).

-Studies have shown that nitrous oxide or entonox can be utilized as an analgesic agent in obstetrics, cancers intraarticular injections, sigmoidoscopy, colonoscopy, and biopsy, (7) and it appears to provide effective analgesia for many parturient women (7,8).
-However, in a study, it was not effective in reducing pain in shoulder joint dislocation repair (9).
-The peak effect of nitrous oxide occurred within 30 seconds after inhalation and persisted for about 1 minute and gradually decreased in

-5 minutes after inhalation (10).
+Studies have shown that nitrous oxide or Entonox can be utilized as an analgesic agent in obstetric, cancers, intraarticular injections, sigmoidoscopy, colonoscopy, and biopsy (7), and it appears to provide effective analgesia for many parturient women (7,8).
+It was not, however, effective in reducing pain in shoulder joint dislocation repair in a study (9).
+The peak effect of nitrous oxide occurred within 30 seconds after inhalation and persisted for about 1 minute and gradually decreased in 5 minutes after inhalation (10).
 Nitrous oxide induces the release of endorphins and at higher concentrations, they provide analgesia, as well as skeletal and muscular relaxation (6).
-Unfortunately, despite recommendation against the routine use of episiotomy, this procedure is performed for the majority of primiparous women in developing countries (3,11).
-There are a considerable number of investigations about post perineal repair pain relief after episiotomy (12,13) but there are few reports on the effectiveness of analgesia during perineal suturing (14).
-Since pain is an important concern in childbirth and using episiotomy is inevitable in some cases, this randomized clinical trial study was conducted to evaluate the effectiveness of nitrous oxide in comparison to lidocaine on pain intensity during episiotomy repair in primiparous women.
+Unfortunately, despite warning against the routine use of episiotomy, this procedure is performed for the majority of primiparous women in developing countries (3,11).
+There are a considerable number of investigations about the repair of perineal tear and pain relief after episiotomy (12,13) but there are few reports on the effectiveness of analgesia during perineal suturing (14).
+Since pain is an important concern in childbirth and using episiotomy is inevitable in some necessary cases, this randomized clinical trial was conducted to evaluate the effectiveness of nitrous oxide in comparison to lidocaine on pain intensity during episiotomy repair in primiparous women.